The critical thinking, evidence-based research, and communication skills you develop

 Our BSW students will graduate to a profession that is client-centered, evidence-based, field-driven and future-focused.
 With excellent research, writing, and speaking skills and an understanding of how social systems work, you will be sought after in many fields.

-By having a BSW degree, students are eligible to apply for advance standing with MSW programs.
+By having a BSW degree, you may be eligible to apply for advance standing with MSW programs.
 This could cut the coursework toward your MSW degree in half.